 A person who causes the death of another person by driving a mechanically propelled vehicle dangerously on a road or other public place is guilty of an offence.

-On the Crown Prosecution Service website it provides some useful information of what can constitute a claim for compensation for causing death by dangerous driving under section 1 of the Road Traffic Act 1988 (RTA 1988).
+The Crown Prosecution Service website provides some useful information on what can constitute a claim for compensation for causing death by dangerous driving under section 1 of the Road Traffic Act 1988 (RTA 1988).

 ‘When the suspect’s driving is a cause or factor in the death of another person and the driving was dangerous.’

 By ‘dangerous’, we mean within the meaning of section 2A of the RTA 1988, i.e.

 ‘the standard of driving falls far below what would be expected of a competent and careful driver and it would be obvious to a competent and careful driver that driving in that way would be dangerous.’